ScrapeStars/yellowpages-scraper/README.md

 Python Parsel, for parsing the HTML Tree Structure using XPaths (Learn how to install that here – https://pypi.org/project/parsel/)

-All packages can be installed using below code:
+All packages can be installed using below command:

 ```
 pip install -r requirements.txt